luismarques/qemu/docs/opentitan/rom_ctrl.md

 - ROM Controller activates _fake digest_ mode: digest is computed on the empty ROM region and expected digest value is faked.
 ROM is "valid" so signal is sent to Power Manager to start the CPU.

+When the `-kernel` option is used, the default `resetvec` of the machine is overridden with the entry point defined in the ELF file.
+The default `mtvec` is not modified - it is expected the ELF early code updates the `mtvec` with a reachable location if no ROM is used.